cschpc/elmfire-on-KNL/README.md

 ### Code modifications

-The code needed to be updated to conform to the PETSC API changes in version xx to be able to run when compiled with the intel compiler and newer versions of PETSC otherwise it will fail.
+The code needed to be updated to conform to the PETSC API changes in version 3.5 to be able to run when compiled with the Intel compiler and newer versions of PETSC otherwise it will fail.

-The code does PETSC calls from within parallel regions and in an effort to guarantee correct operations it needs to be built with thread safety.
+The code does PETSC calls, specifically adding values to a matrix, from within OpenMP parallel regions and in an effort to guarantee correct operations PETSC needs to be built with thread safety that allows us to safely call some PETSC functions from parallel regions.

 ### Building thread safe PETSC for KNL